-Southeastern Louisiana University is committed to the health, safety, and well-being of each member of the University community.
+Southeastern Louisiana University is committed to the health, safety, and wellbeing of each member of the University community.
 In order to further student learning and promote the University's academic mission, Southeastern fosters an environment of personal responsibility and respectful citizenship.
 This means that all members of the university community - students, faculty, and staff - in addition to visitors - have a shared responsibility in safeguarding a healthy learning environment in which inappropriate behaviors and the associated negative consequences of alcohol misuse are addressed in a manner appropriate to the circumstance.
+The University, as outlined in the following policy, strives to create a culture that supports students who have made the decision to not use alcohol, as well as encourage, through education, students who choose to drink alcohol to do so in a safe, legal, and responsible manner.